 The Waldorf curriculum differs from a public school or other independent school curriculum in philosophy, teaching style, and the kinds of relationships the students develop with their teachers and classmates.

 Philosophy: Uniquely designed to meet children at each developmental stage, Waldorf Education is based on child study and observation.
-Our academically challenging, arts-infused curriculum includes block-style learning and develops adults who have the opportunity to reach their full potential, excelling in many areas, unafraid to take risks as they work to solve problems.
-In our school environment, academic standards are rigorous and stress is minimized by strong relationships, ample artistic and physical activity, and opportunities for joy and discovery.
-Media and technology are managed very differently than in many other schools: they are introduced in an age-appropriate way and are understood and used as tools rather than ends unto themselves.
-Waldorf Schools do not "teach to the test" (as independent schools, we are often exempt from state testing, though most Waldorf students take the SAT and other standardized tests) and we prioritize experiential learning.
-We also believe that natural materials are best for children: wooden toys and silk cloths for play, plant-dyed wool for handwork classes, and quality art materials nourish the child's physical body and educate the aesthetic sense.
+Our academically challenging, arts-infused curriculum includes block-style learning and develops adults who have the opportunity to reach their full potential, excelling in many areas unafraid to take risks as they work to solve problems.
+In our school environment, academic standards are rigorous, and stress is minimized by strong relationships, ample artistic and physical activity, and opportunities for joy and discovery.
+Media and technology are managed very differently than in many other schools: they are introduced in an age-appropriate way.
+They are understood and used as tools rather than ends unto themselves.
+Waldorf Schools do not "teach to the test" (as independent schools, we are often exempt from state testing, though most Waldorf students take the SAT and other standardized tests), and we prioritize experiential learning.
+We also believe that natural materials are best for children: wooden toys and silk cloths for play, plant-dyed wool for handwork classes, and quality art materials that nourish the child's physical body and educate the aesthetic sense.

-Relationships: Waldorf Education exposes children to a broad curriculum, and our teachers are able to bring out the potential within each student, in accordance with the Latin root of the word “educare”, meaning “to draw out”.
+Relationships: Waldorf Education exposes children to a broad curriculum, and our teachers are able to bring out the potential within each student, in accordance with the Latin root of the word “educare,” meaning “to draw out.”
 Waldorf education intrinsically nurtures the development of lifelong relationships and a sense of community, and also offers students invaluable opportunities to work through challenges, fostering essential social skills.
 Three key aspects of the education make this possible.
-The Class Teachers often guide their students through several years, providing continuity and stability for the students as they develop and transform.
+Class Teachers often guide their students through several years, providing continuity and stability for the students as they develop and transform.
 Class Teachers are supported by a constellation of expert subject teachers who share in shepherding the class through the years.
 Classes of students grow together from first through twelfth grades.
-These three threads of relationship braid together, forming a social and human foundation from which the education grows.
+These three relationship threads braid together, forming a social and human foundation from which education grows.

-Waldorf education is the fastest-growing independent school movement worldwide, with nearly 300 schools in the US and nearly 1,000 around the world.
+Waldorf education is the fastest-growing independent school movement worldwide, with nearly 300 schools in the US and almost 1,000 worldwide.
 The curriculum is based on the philosophy of Rudolf Steiner, who founded the first Waldorf School in Germany in 1919.
 Green Meadow Waldorf School offers developmentally based, challenging academic coursework infused with the arts.
-Students are exposed to diverse disciplines and can choose traditional classes such as modern languages and sciences while also learning practical arts, such as knitting, blacksmithing, and woodworking.
+Students are exposed to diverse disciplines and can choose traditional classes, such as modern languages and science,s while learning practical arts, such as knitting, blacksmithing, and woodworking.
 The school also limits the use of technology and media for younger students, which is now understood by researchers as essential to the developing brain.

 Is a Waldorf teacher trained differently from other teachers?

 Yes.
-Many Waldorf teachers are also state-certified, and some have taught in other kinds of schools (like public or Montessori) prior to becoming Waldorf teachers.
+Many Waldorf teachers are also state-certified, and some have taught in other schools (like public or Montessori) before becoming Waldorf teachers.
 I think this sums it up better than I can:

 From the AWSNA site: